 What Is Thundersnow?

-But the adverse impacts of the snowstorm were overshadowed in news coverage by that unusual buzzword: thundersnow.
+The northeastern United States is dealing with its second major nor'easter in a week, with rain and heavy snow—and the associated power outages—cutting a path across the Mid-Atlantic and New England.
+But news of the adverse impacts of the snowstorm is being accompanied by an unusual buzzword: thundersnow.
 Thundersnow occurs during a thunderstorm that produces snow instead of rain.
 The mechanisms that produce rainy thunderstorms and snowy thunderstorms are largely the same, even if the air temperature is below freezing.

 A band of snow can become strong enough to produce lightning through two processes known as convection and forcing.
 Convection occurs when an area of warm air quickly rises through cooler air above it.
 Convective snow is most common during lake effect snow events like those you’d find on Lake Ontario or Lake Erie, since the process requires extreme vertical temperature gradients that can result from bitterly cold air flowing over a warm body of water.

-The other process, known as forcing, is what caused the thundersnow in the United Kingdom this week.
+Forcing is slightly different.
 A strengthening low-pressure system involves fast, dynamic changes in the atmosphere, especially when one of these storm systems quickly gains strength.
 Such a fast-developing storm can cause large amounts of lift in the atmosphere, a process that forces air to swiftly rise like you’d see during convection.
 This creates intense bands of snow that can grow so strong that they produce thunder and lightning.
-This process is responsible for the thundersnow that occurs during blizzards and nor’easters, those powerful storms that regularly hit the U.S. East Coast during the winter.
+This process is responsible for the thundersnow that occurs during blizzards and nor’easters, those powerful storms that regularly hit the eastern coast of the U.S. during the winter.
 Thundersnow can be pretty exciting—just ask The Weather Channel's Jim Cantore:

 The name “thundersnow” can be a bit misleading.
 One of the most enjoyable things about a snowfall is how silent it is outside when there’s a thick blanket of snow on the ground.
 Snow absorbs sound waves so efficiently that you can usually only hear ambient noises immediately around where you’re standing.
 Snow muffles the sound of thunder for the same reason.
 Thunder that might be audible for many miles during a rainy thunderstorm might only be audible for a few thousand feet away from where the lightning struck.
 Unless the lightning strikes very close to where you are, you might only see a bright flash during thundersnow without ever hearing the thunder.